lonelyplanet/flamsteed/README.md

 * `unload` event is triggered when the visitor navigates away from the page

-When flamsteed first initializes, it generates a `uuid`.
-The `uuid` is sent back with every bunch of events, so it can be used to identify all the events associated with a particular page impression.
+When flamsteed first initializes, it generates `u` and `uuid` attributes.
+These are sent back with every bunch of events, so it can be used to identify all the events associated with a particular page impression.

+These can be set on `new _FS`, e.g:

+    var fs = new _FS({
+      u:    123,
+      uuid: 321
+    });

 Each payload flushed back to the server looks like this:

     {
+      uuid: "rZeDeb14LcKdWcqLA9AnBzs4Nmms5bWG-1413212917346",
-      u: "b57deb09-c6f5-4e0b-99a9-e0618d3b5711",
+      u: "rZeDeb14LcKdWcqLA9AnBzs4Nmms5bWG",
       t: 1354880453288,
       d: [
         { some: "data" },